Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 Designing voice AI for scale introduces challenges around state, media routing, and bursty GPU demand.
 For a system serving 10,000+ concurrent sessions, the ingress tier usually needs sticky routing or consistent hashing so packets for one conversation keep landing on the same media worker.

 The media tier scales by active sessions and network state.
-The inference tier scales by model pressure, which is why separating these tiers usually beats one giant "voice server" process.
+Inference scales by model pressure, which is why separating these tiers usually beats one giant "voice server" process.
+The routing sketch uses a stable modulo hash only to show affinity with a fixed worker set.
+A production router should define what happens when workers join or fail, often with connection-aware routing or consistent hashing to limit remapping.

-WebRTC connections are deeply stateful.
+WebRTC connections carry session state.
 A specific media worker holds Datagram Transport Layer Security (DTLS) keys, Secure Real-time Transport Protocol (SRTP) state, jitter-buffer state, and often playback cursor.
 If a naive round-robin load balancer routes packets to a different worker mid-session, decryption and timing state break immediately.

 Behind media workers, inference components should scale independently because their compute profiles differ.
 Turn detection and some STT stages often fit on CPU.
 Largest speech or LLM models usually need GPU.
 Independent scaling keeps GPU utilization high without overprovisioning lighter tiers.